Making Tax Digital: All You Need to Know

 Can I use Excel for Making Tax Digital?

-Excel is an approved digital format to submit digital records as part of Making Tax Digital, as long as the file is API enabled or the spreadsheet is digital.
-Using Excel can prove inefficient and error prone in comparison to other digital record software options.
+You can submit digital records using Excel as part of Making Tax Digital, as long as the file is API-enabled, or the spreadsheet is digital.
+However, using Excel can prove inefficient and error prone in comparison to other digital record software options.

 How do I setup MTD?